Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Comparison

-Generally, fabrication disorder is always a concern in integrated photonic platforms.
-However, because the disorder-induced change in an optical mode frequency tends to be on the same order of magnitude as the typical modulation frequencies used in dynamic isolators.
-The effect of such disorder on a dynamic isolator's performance may be much more significant than in other cases.
-In particular, disorder may be more of an issue for the photonic transition isolators, as well as other architectures that are designed to couple between multiple dispersion-engineered optical modes.
-Considering the very long modulator lengths involved, e.g. $\sim$3.9 mm in \cite{tzuang_nonreciprocal_2014}, disorder can lead to fluctuations in the local dispersion of the waveguide modes.
+Generally, fabrication variations and nonidealities, such as sidewall roughness, are always a concern in integrated photonic platforms.
+However, because the change in an optical mode frequency from these effects tends to be on the same order of magnitude as the typical modulation frequencies used in dynamic isolators.
+The effect of such structural variations on a dynamic isolator's performance may be much more significant than in other devices.
+In particular, structural variations may be more of an issue for the photonic transition isolators, as well as other architectures that are designed to couple between multiple dispersion-engineered optical modes.
+Considering the very long modulator lengths involved, e.g. $\sim$3.9 mm in \cite{tzuang_nonreciprocal_2014}, variations in geometric parameters such as waveguide width or height can lead to significant changes in the local dispersion of the waveguide modes.
 Thus, a modulation that is designed to be phase matched on average may not satisfy the phase matching condition at all points along the waveguide and may limit the fidelity of the nonreciprocal resposne.

-Although there has not yet been an experimental demonstration of a resonant electro-optic dynamic isolator at optical frequencies, disorder-induced scattering can also be a significant issue in these devices.
+Although there has not yet been an experimental demonstration of a resonant electro-optic dynamic isolator at optical frequencies, fabrication challenges such as sidewall roughness, can also be a significant issue in these devices.
 The critical concern in this case comes down to how the quality factor and optical mode symmetries are affected.
 Particularly in the ring resonator devices, we recall that the high rotational symmetry is essential for realizing a nonreciprocal response because it enables directional coupling between the resonator and the access waveguide \cite{yariv_coupledresonator_1999}.
-Therefore it is an open question as to how disorder-induced backscattering may affect the non-reciprocal response in light of the high resonator quality factors that may be required.
+Therefore it is an open question as to how backscattering may affect the non-reciprocal response in light of the high resonator quality factors that may be required.